Human Rights > Commitment to Respect Human Rights

 (1) Labor and Human Rights Risk Management System

-In 2013, Samsung Electronics established the first monitoring system to uphold labor and human rights and compliance management at our business sites.
+In 2013, Samsung Electronics introduced a monitoring system to uphold labor and human rights and support compliance management at our business sites.
 In 2023, we upgraded this system to the Business & Human Rights Benchmark (BHRB), which evaluates DX Division manufacturing sites’ compliance with international human rights standards, such as the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and the UN Guiding Principles on Business and Human Rights (UNGPs).
-The assessment utilizes 39 items and 159 sub-indicators across four key categories: labor and human rights, organizational culture, working environment, and diversity, equity, and inclusion (DEI).
-We conduct annual evaluations of each business site and provide access to best practices by indicator, supporting each business site’s efforts to improve human rights initiatives.

 (2) Simplified Human Rights Impact Assessment (sHRIA)